kyco/google-analytics-viewer/README.md

 # Google Analytics Viewer

-Export and view your Universal Analytics data before the [API is disabled on July 1, 2024](https://support.google.com/analytics/answer/11583528).
-This tool simplifies data exportation from Universal Analytics, allowing for flexible data retrieval in any format (by default JSON/CSV).
+View and export your Universal Analytics data before the [API is disabled on July 1, 2024](https://support.google.com/analytics/answer/11583528).
+This tool simplifies data exportation from Universal Analytics, allowing for flexible data retrieval in any format (by default CSV & JSON).

 [Demo](https://google-analytics-viewer.vercel.app/)